wandb/docs/docs/guides/track/log/working-with-csv.md

 | ...          | ...              | ...                                              | ...           | ...        | ...             | ...           |                                       |
 | Experiment N | mnist-X-layers   | NOTES                                            | ...           | ...        | ...             | ...           | \[..., ...]                           |

 W&B can take CSV files of experiments and convert it into a W&B Experiment Run.
-The proceeding code snippets and code script demonsrates how to import and log your CSV file of experiments:
+The proceeding code snippets and code script demonstrates how to import and log your CSV file of experiments:

 1. To get started, first read in your CSV file and convert it into a Pandas DataFrame.
 Replace `"experiments.csv"` with the name of your CSV file: